-We have established an investor assurance program which is primarily in the form of a risk reserve fund contributed by borrowers to repay investors on our marketplace for loans that were past due and to provide guarantee to investors through the same investor assurance program that was acquired from Niwodai Finance.
+We have established an investor assurance program which is primarily in the form of a risk reserve fund contributed by borrowers to repay investors on our marketplace for loans that were past due.
 In accordance with the policy of such investor assurance program published on our website, such investor assurance program covers on a portfolio basis the principal and interest of defaulted loans, payable on a first-loss basis up to the balance of the investor assurance program.
 Default payments to investors can only be made from the investor assurance program unless the investor assurance program is depleted.
 Once the investor is paid for a borrower's default, any future amount recovered will be contributed into the investor assurance program and we compensate investors once the investor assurance program is replenished again.
 As a result, investors will bear the risk that they will not be able to fully recover their investment principal and unpaid interest.
 We regularly review the borrowers' risk profiles, actual loss rate of each loan product facilitated and relevant economic factors to ensure the delinquency estimations are kept up-to-date and determine the contribution percentages to the investor assurance program.

 The risk reserve fund for all loans facilitated before April 28, 2018 is managed by Shanghai Caiyin.
-Set forth below is a summary of certain metrics of the investor assurance program managed by us as well as a few of our liquidity indicators as of the dates indicated.
+Set forth below is a summary of certain metrics of the investor assurance program managed by us as of the dates indicated.

-As of December 31, As of March 31, As of June 30, As of September 30, 2016 2017 2018 2018 2018 (in RMB millions, except for months) Outstanding principal of loans covered by investor assurance program managed by us 13,557 16,136 17,532 13,789 8,813 Liability from investor assurance program 2,174 3,017 3,103 2,642 Other guarantee liabilities 2,000 701 440 226 Restricted cash 382 155 31 22 Assets from investor assurance program, net 161 270 324 27 Account receivable and contract assets, net 395 799 1,200 1,148 Weighted average remaining term of loans under the investor assurance program managed by us 24.8 13.9 13.6 11.3 8.8
+As of December 31, As of March 31, As of June 30, As of September 30, 2016 2017 2018 2018 2018 (in RMB millions, except for months) Outstanding principal of loans covered by investor assurance program managed by us 13,557 16,136 17,532 13,789 8,813 Liability from investor assurance program 2,174 3,017 3,103 2,642 Restricted cash 382 155 31 22 Assets from investor assurance program, net 161 270 324 27 Account receivable and contract assets, net 395 799 1,200 1,148 Weighted average remaining term of loans under the investor assurance program managed by us 24.8 13.9 13.6 11.3 8.8